 - Spurlock Museum is closed Thanksgiving and the day after Thanksgiving

-- Museum of the Grand Prairie is open 1-5 p.m.
-Tuesday, Wednesday, Friday and Saturday.
+- Museum of the Grand Prairie is open daily 1-5 p.m. and closed on Thanksgiving

-- The Homer Lake Interpretive Center is open Tuesday and Wednesday.
-Simply drop in between 1-5 p.m.
+- The Homer Lake Interpretive Center is open Tuesday and Wednesday, between 1-5 p.m.
 Visit the playscape for some nature fun while you’re there or explore the rest of Homer Lake.

 What: Try a new dessert